Advisory Board for Student Organizations (ABSO)

 CSJ ABSO falls under Georgetown University’s Protection of Minors policy.

-Student organizations may submit an appeal regarding decisions reached by ABSO to the Executive Director of CSJ and the Vice President for Student Affairs.
+Student organizations may submit an appeal regarding decisions reached by ABSO to the Executive Director of Center for Social Justice and the Vice President for Student Affairs.
 Please click here for information regarding the appeals process.

 ABSO Staff Members